Britain’s Got Talent star joins Woodlands Animal Sanctuary to open new Chorley Hub

 “We're seeing heartbreaking cases daily – families forced to choose between feeding themselves or their pets.
 This Hub isn't just about selling second-hand goods; it's also about keeping families together and preventing the trauma of pets being abandoned because their owners can't afford basic care.”

 Following the overwhelming support for their Skelmersdale Hub, which opened less than a year ago, Vickie said the Sanctuary selected Chorley for their second shop due to strong local ties: “Chorley has given us so much over the years through trustees, volunteers and supporters.
-Now, we can give something back.
-When we heard the RSPCA shop was closing, we knew we had to step in.
-It made perfect sense for us to continue their mission and fill that gap with a local independent animal rescue charity.”
+Now, we can give something back.”

 The only multispecies rescue centre in West Lancashire, Woodlands currently cares for more than 100 animals – including donkeys, horses, goats, cats and wildfowl.